 Organizers are encouraging fans to take selfies elsewhere around the park with twenty designated “selfie zones” and have even created a special hashtag; #aoselfie for the event.
 Organizers have set these zones up in what they consider the best places to capture the infamous selfie.
 Fans and competitors were still seen taking numerous selfies throughout the park and even courtside during the 2015 event but organizers say that majority were obeying the no selfie stick rule and were capturing them with their handheld devices only.
 Time will tell what the next few years bring in terms of banned pictures at major sporting events.

-According to the law it is a criminal offence to reveal who you voted for and to reveal the security number on the ballot.
-Belgium has outright banned the selfies along with South Africa who are encouraging people to take pictures outside the voting booths.
+According to the law, it is a criminal offense to reveal who you voted for and to reveal the security number on the ballot.
+Belgium has outright banned the selfies along with South Africa who is encouraging people to take pictures outside the voting booths.
 The flipside of the arguments comes from experts who say that these poll booth selfies are encouraging the younger generation to vote.
-The Dutch are the most outspoken and liberal on this hot topic and encourage their voters to live tweet during the voting process.
+The Dutch are the most outspoken and liberal on this hot topic and encourage their voters to live-tweet during the voting process.
 The voting laws are complex so it will be interesting to see how the rest of the world reacts to the selfie craze when elections take place.

 This no selfie ban shouldn’t be hard to abide by in Iran; as women are already banned from attending any male sport in the Islamic republic.
 The ban on the players really comes into effect when they travel to anywhere outside the republic and the female fans flock to watch them; such as the Asian Cup in Australia in early 2015.
 Players have been warned they will face serious consequences if caught taking selfies with female fans.

 9. Lake Tahoe, California